CarmeTeam/Carme-Docu/InstallDoc/README.md

 8. remove_database.sh

 - These 8 sub-scripts are stored in `/opt/Carme/Carme-Install`.
 - When your uninstall fails, the script exits with an error.
 You can identify to which sub-script the error is related.
-Once fixed, you can rerun `end.sh` or you can continue with the uninstall running the sub-script and following the order, e.g., if the uninstall script stopped at `remove_certs.sh`, then:
+Once fixed, you can rerun `end.sh` or you can continue with the uninstall running the sub-script and following the order, e.g., if the uninstall stopped at `remove_certs.sh`, then:
   - `cd /opt/Carme/Carme-Install`
   - `bash remove_certs.sh`